YoeYang/MCV-preprocess/README.md

 ```

 ## 🤝 Acknowledgement
 This work is supported by **The University of Oulu & The Research Council of Finland, PROFI7 352788**.
-Thanks to [Pyannote](https://github.com/pyannote/pyannote-audio), [Whisper ](https://github.com/openai/whisper).
+Thanks to [Pyannote](https://github.com/pyannote/pyannote-audio) and [Whisper ](https://github.com/openai/whisper).